-The village of Grindleford is often overshadowed by its larger neighbour, Hathersage, but it has loads to offer the visitor.
-Overlooked by the wild moorland of Eyam Moor to the west and the impressive edifice of Froggatt Edge to the east, it is situated in a particularly beautiful part of the Hope Valley.
-The spectacular Padley Gorge also lies very close to Grindleford, where the River Derwent rushes through stunning areas of woodland.
+The pretty Peak District village of Grindleford has loads to offer the visitor.
+Lying alongside the River Derwent, overlooked by the wild moorland of Eyam Moor to the west and the impressive edifice of Froggatt Edge to the east, it’s situated in a particularly beautiful part of the Hope Valley.
+The spectacular Padley Gorge also lies very close by, where Burbage Brook rushes through stunning areas of ancient woodland.

 Climbers will love the challenges presented by the gritstone escarpment of Froggatt Edge, leading on to Curbar Edge and Baslow Edge, and mountain bike riders will enjoy the trails over those same Edges on to Big Moor, where large herds of wild red deer can be spotted (and heard) in the autumn.